mirage/mirage-bushel-www/_doc/technical-background.md

 ## Other Unikernels

-MirageOS is certainly not the only unikernel for Xen that has emerged in the last few years:
+Mirage is certainly not the only unikernel that has emerged in the last few years:

 * Haskell: [HalVM](https://github.com/GaloisInc/HaLVM#readme)
 * Erlang: [ErlangOnXen](http://erlangonxen.org)
 * Java: [GuestVM](https://kenai.com/projects/guestvm)

+You can find more resources about unikernels at <http://unikernel.org>.